nballier/RELIA/5_Projects.md

 pr.rhyming_part(pr.phones)
 logical values and test : do these words rhyme?

 INSTRUCTIONS :  investigate the Carnegie Mellon university phonetic dictionary <br/>
 http://www.speech.cs.cmu.edu/cgi-bin/cmudict <br/>
 Look at stress patterns for words (and stress notation: 2, 1, 0) <br/>
 Generate Heptasyllabic poems <br/>
-Search for text-generation githubs, detail corpora (2pac?), detail the patterns generated
+Search for text-generation githubs,
+Eitanite : analyse one example of your training corpora (2pac?), detail the phonological/semantic patterns you observe, discuss how you may generate texts implenting these features.

 Suggestions:
 check the Jabberwocky implementation